LeonardoRick/plain-js-documents-page/documents-page/README.md

 The application also uses `babel` to allow coding with latest `ECMAScript` features.

-The `src` folder holds all the application logic, including the `environment` folder, that is currently used on `api.js` to setup the backend endpoint.
+The `src/` folder holds all the application logic, including the `environment` folder, that is currently used on `api.js` to setup the backend endpoint.
 Be aware that `npm run build` will not work properly because first you need to set valid `urls` inside `environment/prod.js`, since webpack replaces `environment/index.js` with this file during production build.

+The `utils/` folder holds some useful functions used to implement date formating (`date.js`) and helper prototype functions to write and read objects on localStorage (`storage.js`)

-The `tests` folder holds everything related to testing the application, including a `__mocks__` folder that can be used to store all mocks needed.
+The `tests/` folder holds everything related to testing the application, including a `__mocks__` folder that can be used to store all mocks needed.

 ## File by File